 Those of you who’ve tried travelling with Rheumatoid Arthritis already know how hard it can be.

-Even the shortest trips feel like you’re trying to conquer Mount Everest with an elephant on your back and glass in your boots, while someone’s holding a hot flame to your joints.
+Even the shortest trip with Rheumatoid Arthritis feels like you’re trying to conquer Mount Everest with an elephant on your back and glass in your boots, while someone’s holding a hot flame to your joints.

 For non-sufferers, this might sound extreme, but it’s true.
 The debilitating effects of Rheumatoid Arthritis are often underestimated, routinely misunderstood and sadly far too common.